Zrips/CMILib/README.md

 ## Support

-If you have encountered an issue with this Library, please check the Contributing section below for information on how to report it.
+If you have encountered an issue with this Library, please check the [Contributing Section](#contributing) below for information on how to report it.

 Before asking questions, please make sure to read our [Frequently Asked Questions](https://www.zrips.net/cmilib/faq/).